-I don’t remember my first Christmas, but I vividly recall my first as a Roman Catholic.
+I don’t remember my first Christmas as a child, but I vividly recall my first as a Roman Catholic man.
 I grew up in Ohio, in a mostly Protestant neighborhood, Colonial Hills, in a suburb of 10,000 called Worthington (my father was a professor at nearby Ohio State), and, during a time of much roiling unrest, went to college at Ohio University (“Harvard on the Hocking,” we joked), where I abandoned my Methodism for paganism.
 The less said about that the better.

 But just a few years out of college — I was living in California at the time — I wandered into St. James Church in Redondo Beach, because I’d just finished reading Thomas Merton’s The Seven Storey Mountain, and I was curious to get a look at the Zen master’s spiritual home.
 The less said about Fr.
 Merton the better.

 I’d read up on Catholicism and found myself attracted to the Church philosophically, but still being a self-styled rebel I was put off by the institution, by Rome.
 (Although I’d loved Rome and St. Peter’s when I’d spent a summer in Europe while still in college.)
 Then a strange thing happened.
 Although it was a Friday afternoon, there was a Mass just beginning at St. James when I walked in that first time, and what I saw floored me.
 There were fewer than fifty people in the pews — mostly women — but they were white and black, Latino and Asian, young and old, rich and poor and in-between, and very much not like the parishioners I’d seen at the Worthington United Methodist Episcopal Church, who — God bless them — were the die-stamped, middle-class folks against whom my rebellion, such as it was, had sparked.